The Employee Engagement Hoax? What Every HR Professional Needs to Know

 Workforce Analytics, when done well, will bring together data from all your HR systems, including your engagement survey and/or employee feedback platforms.
 Great workforce analytics will look across all the hundreds of employee attributes (taken from all your different HR systems) to answer the WHY and HOW questions like:

-The great irony is that today many large companies spend more money on relatively low value annual engagement surveys than they do on workforce analytics — yet workforce analytics is a top priority and capability gap, as identified in the Deloitte’s Global Human Capital Trends 2015 report, and is proven to provide significant business benefits.
+The great irony is that today many large companies spend more money on relatively low value annual engagement surveys than they do on workforce analytics — yet workforce analytics is a top priority and capability gap and is proven to provide significant business benefits.

 In the next few years, employee engagement will evolve dramatically.
 In an era of Big Data and mobile apps, the employee engagement revolution presents both enormous promise and, if not managed right, pain to HR.
 In the “war for talent” to come, the companies that use workforce analytics as the key to unlock the masses of data in their HR systems will win.